ACTIVITIES

 • The right to live a dignified life.

-Here are some of the Salvation Army's support for past disasters.
+Here are some examples of the Salvation Army's support for past disasters.

-The Tohoku earthquake and tsunami, which became a major disaster mainly in Miyagi and Fukushima prefectures in 2011.
-The Salvation Army provided encouragement to those affected by the disaster and support for rebuilding their lives in cooperation with local NPOs.
+The Tohoku earthquake and tsunami, a major disaster that primarily affected Miyagi and Fukushima prefectures in 2011, prompted the Salvation Army to provide encouragement to those affected and support the rebuilding of their lives in cooperation with local NPOs.

-In Onagawa Mukai, Miyagi Prefecture, we cooperated with Onagawa Mukai Gakukan (NPO Katariba) to provide support for children who have the highest priority in the reconstruction and regeneration of the city.
-We opened study support center, to provide not only lessons, but also place for making friends, counseling, event making, and creative lessons.
-The purpose was to provide psychological support for children.
+In Onagawa, Miyagi Prefecture, we partnered with Onagawa Mukai Gakukan (NPO Katariba) to support children, who were a high priority in the reconstruction and regeneration of the town.
+We opened a study support center to provide not only lessons but also a place for making friends, counseling, event planning, and creative activities, aiming to provide comprehensive psychological support for the children.

 In Minamisanriku-cho, we supported "NPO Biba!
-Minamisanriku", which helps elderly people to live with health and purpose, and operates cultural center activities (craft club, calligraphy, pottery making, bus tour to Tamachimura).
-In addition, we provided support such as conducting a human resources business for the elderly and having them participate in park maintenance, cemetery cleaning, and support for local industries.
+Minamisanriku," which assists elderly people in living healthy and purposeful lives, operating cultural center activities such as craft clubs, calligraphy, pottery making, and bus tours.
+Additionally, we provided support by implementing a human resources program for the elderly, engaging them in park maintenance, cemetery cleaning, and supporting local industries.

-In Tome city, we cooperated with the NPO Kanami no Mori and practiced care and guidance for children with intellectual disabilities immediately after the earthquake.
-When the earthquake struck, people with disabilities faced danger and many difficulties in their lives afterwards.
-The Salvation Army is helping these people learn how to interact and communicate with the people in their community.
+In Tome City, we collaborated with NPO Kanami no Mori to provide immediate care and guidance for children with intellectual disabilities following the earthquake.
+People with disabilities faced significant dangers and challenges in their lives after the earthquake.
+The Salvation Army is helping these individuals learn how to interact and communicate effectively with others in their community.

-The heavy rains in western Japan in July 2018 caused a wide range of effects, mainly in Hiroshima and Okayama prefectures.
+The heavy rains in western Japan in July 2018 caused extensive damage, particularly in Hiroshima and Okayama prefectures.

-With the cooperation of the Salvation Army Children's Family Support Center "Ashitaba", the local government, and the Christian churches in Hiroshima, volunteers from all over the country have gathered and launched Christian Church-Hiroshima Disaster Countermeasures Office and Kure Volunteer Center to conduct support activities.
-In addition to purchasing scoops, sprayers, sandbags, and disinfectants with funds from temporary Shakainabe (Christmas Kettle) and central disaster relief fund campaigns set up in various places, drinking water donated by Ginza "Matsuya" was used.
+With the collaboration of the Salvation Army Children's Family Support Center "Ashitaba," local government, and Christian churches in Hiroshima, volunteers from across the country gathered to launch the Christian Church-Hiroshima Disaster Countermeasures Office and Kure Volunteer Center to conduct support activities.
+In addition to purchasing essential supplies like scoops, sprayers, sandbags, and disinfectants with funds from temporary Christmas Kettle campaigns and central disaster relief funds, drinking water donated by Ginza "Matsuya" was utilized.

-In addition, Lieutenant Yu Yoshida, the director of the Aikoen, acted as a core member of the Ki disaster volunteer center and carried out an "accommodation project" that rented five churches and one group's synagogue and facilities.
-Here, too, we used water supply aids, high-pressure washers, shovels, and sandbags to scrape houses and roads, remove sandbags and rubble, and clean houses and gardens.
-A total of more than 1000 volunteers from churches and organizations across the country participated in this activity.
+Furthermore, Mr. Tamotsu Yoshida, the director of Aikoen, played a central role in the Christian Disaster Relief Center, implementing an "accommodation project" that rented five churches and one group's synagogue and facilities.
+This initiative utilized water supply aids, high-pressure washers, shovels, and sandbags to clear houses and roads, remove sandbags and debris, and clean houses and gardens.
+Over 1,000 volunteers from churches and organizations nationwide participated in this effort.

 Great Hanshin-Awaji Earthquake (1995)

-At 5:46 am on Tuesday, January 17, 1995, a magnitude 7.2 earthquake struck the Hanshin region before dawn, causing numerous casualties.
-With most of the lifelines such as transportation, telecommunications, electricity, gas, and water destroyed, the Salvation Army began support activities from the evening of the 17th.
-Blankets, comforters, food, underwear, drinking water, daily necessities (paper diapers, powdered milk, sanitary goods, wet wipes), dry batteries, clothing, hand warmers and other relief supplies were delivered to the people throughout Kobe City, Amagasaki City, Itami City, and Osaka City.
-This activity has continued for more than half a year.
+At 5:46 am on Tuesday, January 17, 1995, a magnitude 7.2 earthquake struck the Hanshin region, causing widespread destruction and numerous casualties.
+With transportation, telecommunications, electricity, gas, and water services severely disrupted, the Salvation Army initiated support activities from the evening of the 17th.
+Blankets, comforters, food, underwear, drinking water, daily necessities (paper diapers, powdered milk, sanitary goods, wet wipes), dry batteries, clothing, hand warmers, and other relief supplies were distributed to people throughout Kobe City, Amagasaki City, Itami City, and Osaka City.
+These efforts continued for over six months.

-On March 4, a canteen car (mobile lunch vehicle) arrived from the Salvation Army in the United States and provided hot drinks such as coffee and tea to the victims in shelters and temporary housing.
+On March 4, a canteen car (mobile lunch vehicle) from the Salvation Army in the United States arrived and provided hot beverages such as coffee and tea to the victims in shelters and temporary housing.

 There are people